meshtastic/network-management-client/.devcontainer/README.md

 3. Clone this repository in container volume.
 (Dev Volumes)
 4. Launch the Dev Container.

+By using the devcontainer, you ensure that your development environment is consistent with the rest of the team, reducing the likelihood of environment-specific issues.

 ## Application

 Once the devcontainer is set up, you can use the same development commands as described in the [Development Commands](/README.md#development-commands) section.
 The devcontainer includes all necessary dependencies and tools for developing and testing the project.

+Start the application by running command `pnpm run rust:dev`.

-> **Note:** If you encounter any issues you can always refresh the devcontainer by rebuilding it. `F1` > `Dev Containers: Rebuild Container`
+> **Note:** If you encounter any issues you can always refresh the devcontainer by rebuilding it. `F1` > `Dev Containers: Rebuild Container`.

-By using the devcontainer, you ensure that your development environment is consistent with the rest of the team, reducing the likelihood of environment-specific issues.

 ## Meshtasticd and CLI